-The following conditions apply to new deficit approvals from 2019/20:
+The following conditions apply to new deficit approvals:

 - the maximum length over which schools may repay the deficit (i.e. reach at least a zero cumulative balance) is three years. - a deficit which is in excess of £5,000 or 5% of annual budget must be approved by the LA.
-The maximum size of the deficits which may be agreed is 20% of the in year allocation. - The Head of Heath Education Care and Safeguarding and the Head of Resources (Chief Finance Officer) of the authority will agree any arrangements for individual schools. - Agreements are to be signed by the officers mentioned in above as well Headteacher and Chair of Governors of the School.
+The maximum size of the deficits which may be agreed is 20% of the in year allocation. - The Director of Children's Services and the S151 Officer of the authority will agree any arrangements for individual schools. - Agreements are to be signed by the officers mentioned in above as well Headteacher and Chair of Governors of the School.